cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_validate-config.md

 ---
 ## cloudquery validate-config

-Validate configs
+Validate config

 ### Synopsis

-Validate configs without requiring any credentials or connections.
+Validate configuration without requiring any credentials or connections.
 This validation is stricter than the validation done during `sync`, but if it passes this validation it will pass the sync validation.

 ```
 cloudquery validate-config [files or directories] [flags]